joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 Your next goal is to get everyone using it.
 Make sure you have an effective way to track and measure usage of the system.

-A surprising number of organisations have done lots of the hard work proving their design system is usable and accessible only to find people aren't using it.
+A surprising number of organisations have done lots of the hard work proving their design system is usable and accessible only to find people aren't actually using it.

 ### Why the anti-pattern is bad